Why aren't West Lake Hills, Sunset Valley and Rollingwood part of Austin?

 Sunset Valley has no property tax, while Rollingwood and West Lake Hills maintain a minimal tax rate.
-While Austin taxes homeowners at a rate of 44 cents per every $100 valuation of their homes, Rollingwood collects just 21 cents and West Lake Hills 6 cents.
+While in 2017 Austin taxed homeowners at a rate of 44 cents per every $100 valuation of their homes, Rollingwood collected just 21 cents and West Lake Hills 6 cents.

 And then there’s the landscape.
 To maintain a suburban feel, Sunset Valley and West Lake Hills require at least 1 acre of land in order for residents to build a home.

 West Lake Hills Mayor Linda Anthony moved to the city in the 1970s.

 “When I bought my house, you couldn’t see another house from where I lived,” she said.
 “Dead quiet at night, the sky full of stars, hoot of the owl, yelp of the coyote.
 It was pretty fabulous.”

 But there’s a price to pay.
 The median value of a home in West Lake Hills and Rollingwood in 2017 was $1 million, while in Sunset Valley that number was closer to half a million.